 One thing I think you will always want to remember are the everyday moments of raising your children.
 Do you have pancakes every Saturday morning or have a special nighttime routine?
 Make sure you take a photo of that!
 These everyday moments will slip from your memory, but you will always have images of those routines to treasure.

 So many of the images from my childhood are from holidays and events.
 There are only a few photos of my brothers and me just doing the regular, everyday things.
 I love that I am able to photograph these moments for my boys to be able to look back on.

 Photograph What a Child Loves

 I have three boys.
 Three country boys at that.
 So my days are filled with dirt and critters.
 They LOVE being country boys.
 And I love documenting them in their element.
 If your child gets engaged in an activity they love, they will hardly notice you snapping away.
 Right now my middle son is obsessed with cooking, so you bet I have several images of him in the kitchen preparing food.
 Seek out moments where they are engrossed in their hobbies, and you will be able to document some of these memories.

 I love taking simple portraits of my children spaced apart by a measurable amount of time.
 Of course, I love documenting them around their birthdays so I can see how they have changed from year to year.
 But other times like the beginning and ending of school, or even a before and after a haircut.
 Photographs are the perfect way to freeze the changes your children go through.

-4. Photograph Your Child's Out of the Ordinary Moments
+Photograph a Child's Out of the Ordinary Moments